ESBenchmark/ESBench/docs/guide/toolchains.md

 ## Built-in Transformer

-To enable browsers to run the suite directly, ESBench provides a simple transformer that can:
+To make browsers run the suite directly, ESBench provides a simple transformer that can:

 - Resolve imports to absolute path, so that they can be used in browser.
 - Compile TypeScript files to JavaScript.

-The transformer uses `import.meta.resolve` to resolve imports, it is currently an experimental feature, you need a flag `--experimental-import-meta-resolve` to enable it.
+The transformer uses `import.meta.resolve` to resolve modules, it is currently an experimental feature, you need a flag `--experimental-import-meta-resolve` to enable it.

 Limitations: